 Sure, these things look good on paper, but are much more difficult when applied to the fast pace of life and external factors that cannot be controlled.
 The microbiome is complex, and every individual’s microbiome and environment is unique.

-Thankfully, we have an option that can help alleviate these challenges.
+Thankfully, we have an option that can help alleviate these challenges and help you get the most out of the steps you are taking for improved gut health.
 Enter our living probiotic, Flourish.
 The powerful serving of just 1 Tablespoon of 11 different strains from 5 genera provides a minimum of 8 billion CFUs of bacteria.
 These fermented friends are acid producing, creating an acidic environment and a favorable transport to the lower GI tract.
 Flourish is different from other probiotics that are freeze-dried because they remain and thrive in their natural liquid environment.
 The liquid allows the probiotics to continue to live and multiply after bottling.
 The short chain fatty acids, bioactive peptides, amino acids, enzymes and minerals all work together.

 Don’t you just love knowing that making choices in one area of your health can affect your overall health?
 Just like our friendly bacteria thrive with all the right components, you can too!